Skip to content Skip to footer

 See our national Citizens Advice privacy policy to find out how we use your information.

-When you give us authority to act on your behalf, for example to help you with a Universal Credit claim or to request a Food Bank voucher, we’ll need to share information with that third party.
+When you give us authority to act on your behalf, for example to help you with a Universal Credit claim or to request a Food Bank voucher, fuel voucher, or support through the Household Support Scheme, we’ll need to share information with that third party.

 When we act on your behalf, we may share information with: